Laura E. McAndrews

 YouTube Channel https://www.youtube.com/@lauramcandrewsphd/featured

 McAndrews, L. (2016).
 The Work-Family Balancing Act.
 In Paulins, A. & Hillery, J. (Ed.), Guide to Fashion Career Planning: Job Search, Resumes, and Strategies for Success (pp. 280-283).
 New York, NY: Bloomsbury.

-Meacham, S., McAndrews, L., and Medvedev, K. (In press).
+Meacham, S., McAndrews, L., and Medvedev, K. (2020).
 The clothing consumption process of the vintage consumer and sustainable practices for mainstream consumers.
-Journal of Family and Consumer Sciences.
+Journal of Family and Consumer Sciences, 112 (3).

 Ha-Brookshire, J., McAndrews, L., Kim, J., Freeman, C., Jin, B., Norum, P., LeHew, M., Karpova, E., Hassa, L., and Marcketti, S. (2017).
 Exploration of Morally Challenging Business Situations within the Context of Corporate Sustainability in the Global Textile and Apparel Industry.
 Sustainability, 9(9), 1641. doi:10.3390/su9091641.